Buy-to-Let Mortgages Explained

 What is a buy-to-let mortgage?

-The main difference between a buy-to-let and a residential mortgage is the way affordability is assessed.
-With buy-to-let, it’s all about the strength of the investment, with lenders calculating this based on rental potential (rental yield).
-The projected rental income has to cover the mortgage payments, calculated at current and possible future interest rates.
-Most lenders require it to be between 125% and 145% of your mortgage repayments.
-A local letting agent will be able to share an estimate for the property you have in mind
+- Affordability is assessed on the strength of the investment, and lenders calculate this based on rental potential (rental yield).
+The projected rental income has to cover the mortgage payments, calculated at current and possible future interest rates, with most lenders requiring it to be between 125% and 145% of your mortgage repayments.

-The majority of buy-to-let mortgages are not regulated by the Financial Conduct Authority (FCA), unlike their residential counterparts.
+- Unlike their residential counterparts, the majority of buy-to-let mortgages are not regulated by the Financial Conduct Authority (FCA).

-Most landlords choose interest-only buy-to-let mortgages to keep their overheads down and for tax-efficiency purposes, but it’s also possible to choose a capital repayment mortgage if you want to reduce your debt each month.
-This means higher monthly payments, but you’d build equity and own the property outright by the end of the term.
+Most landlords choose interest-only buy-to-let mortgages to keep their overheads down and for tax-efficiency purposes.
+Still, it’s also possible to choose a capital repayment mortgage if you want to reduce your debt each month.
+This means higher monthly payments, but you will build equity and own the property outright by the end of the term.

 See our guide to buy to let repayment mortgages for more information about these products and how they compare to interest-only BTL mortgages.